 - Reducing or eliminating undone work phases increases flexibility to release more often and allows faster response to requirement changes.

 - Open-source legal assessments

 - Compliance checks

 Architect for more frequent releases

 Moving undone work left supports SAFe Principle #6—Visualize and limit WIP, reduce batch sizes, and manage queue lengths—and improves flow.
 However, many system architectures make shifting left too costly.
 Applying Principle #6 requires changing the architecture to support more automation in an economically reasonable manner.
 However, getting faster only makes sense if the degree of quality is good enough.
-Many organizations that misunderstood this concept were not able to harvest the benefits of DevOps .
+Many organizations that misunderstood this concept could not harvest the benefits of DevOps .

 We can learn this concept from professional musicians who typically pick up new, complicated sections slowly at first, mastering timing, tone, etc., and then increasing the playing speed.